Q:

 Copolymerization mechanism of propylene oxide in carbon dioxide-based degradable plastics

-with the increasing global concern about environmental issues, the research and development of degradable plastics has become a hot spot in the field of materials science.
+with the growing global attention about environmental issues, the research and research of degradable plastics has have become a hot spot in the field of materials science.
 Among them, carbon dioxide-based degradable plastics have attracted much attention due to their excellent environmental friendliness.
-As an important organic compound, propylene oxide plays a key role in the preparation of this material.
-In this paper, the copolymerization mechanism of propylene oxide in carbon dioxide-based degradable plastics will be analyzed in depth, and its application prospects in materials science will be discussed.
+Makes sense, right?.
+As an crucial organic compound, propylene oxide plays a key role in the preparation of this material.
+In this paper, the copolymerization mechanism of propylene oxide in carbon dioxide-based degradable plastics will be analyzed in depth, and its consumption prospects in materials science will be discussed.
+You know what I mean?.

 Propylene oxide (Propylene) is an organic compound containing epoxy groups, which has a cyclic structure and high reactivity.
-It is widely used in the chemical industry as a raw material for synthetic resins, plastics and fibers.
-In the preparation of carbon dioxide-based degradable plastics, the role of propylene oxide is mainly reflected in the following aspects:
+From what I've seen, it's broadly applied in the chemical sector as a raw material to synthetic resins, plastics and fibers.
+But In the preparation of carbon dioxide-based degradable plastics, the role of propylene oxide is mainly reflected in the following aspects:

-propylene oxide can be used as a comonomer to form a polymer material by copolymerization with carbon dioxide (CO₂).
-This material is not only degradable, but also can effectively reduce the pollution to the environment.
-The epoxy group of propylene oxide can react with carbon dioxide molecules to form a stable chemical bond, thereby imparting excellent physical and chemical properties to the copolymer.
+propylene oxide is able to be applied as a comonomer to form a polymer material by copolymerization with carbon dioxide (CO₂).
+This material isn't only degradable, however also is able to efficiently minimize the contamination to the ecological stability.
+But From what I've seen, The epoxy group of propylene oxide is able to react with carbon dioxide molecules to form a stable chemical bond, thereby imparting excellent physical and chemical characteristics to the copolymer.

 2. propylene oxide and carbon dioxide copolymerization mechanism